gnthibault/daintSkeleton/README.md

 make test

 ## How to run on Piz daint
-in the directory  $SCRATCH/MyProject, do
+in the directory  $SCRATCH/MyProject, do:
 sbatch ./launchApp1.sh

 ## How to run a profiling version
-in the directory  $SCRATCH/MyProject, do
+in the directory  $SCRATCH/MyProject, do:
 sbatch ./launchApp1WithProfiling.sh

+## How to generate doxygen documentation
+In the build directory, do:
+make doc
+The documentation should be build in the "doc" directory

+## How to perform static code analysis with cppcheck
+In the build directory, do:
+make cppcheck